warroyo/tpk8s-flux-samples/secrets-mgmt/README.md

-# No Packing
+# Basic Helm

-This example does not use any K8s packaging software, so there is no use of helm or carvel etc. This approach uses Kustomize and native k8s resources like `Deployments`.
-This is a good approach if you are looking to just use Kustomize and want to manage K8s resources without any abstraction around them.
-This example has been simplified so it only handles one clustergroup, project and space.
-This could easily be extended into a larger repos with multiple of each.
+This example shows how to setup TPK8s with flux for deploying a simple helm chart.
+It covers setting up the capabilties needs, a space with the correct profiles, and deploying the app to that space.

 # Structure

-`bootstrap` - contains the initial boostrap resources, this sets up the kustomization to sync all of the resources `flux-resources` -  this is what the boostrap targets, this imports the kubeconfig secrets  and creates a kustomization per context(space,clustergroup,project)
+`app-chart` - simple helm chart for the app `bootstrap` - contains the initial boostrap resources, this sets up the kustomization to sync all of the resources `flux-resources` -  this is what the boostrap targets, this imports the kubeconfig secrets  and creates a kustomization per context(space,clustergroup,project)
-`space` - contains all resources applied to a space, in this case the raw k8s yaml to be applied to the space.
-`project` - contains all resources applied to the project, this creates the space.
+`space` - contains all resources applied to a space, in this case the helm release and a containerapp `project` - contains all resources applied to the project, this creates the space.
-`clustergroup` -  contains all resources applied to the clustergroup, in this case it adds the required capabilities for deployments.
+`clustergroup` -  contains all resources applied to the clustergroup, in this case it adds the  required flux capabilties for helm and source.

 # Architecture